Unveiling Multiple Physical Processes on a Cluster Galaxy at z=0.3 Using JWST: Results

 Whilst there are many derived quantites from our SED-fitting procedure, we focus here on the most relevant properties for our investigation that are well-constrained by the broad-band photometry.
 In particular, we look at the distribution of stellar mass and the \sfr, both at the present epoch and as a function of lookback time \tlb.

-\subsection{Stellar Mass Distribution}
+\subsection{Stellar mass distribution}

 From our \textsc{bagpipes} fits, we obtain an estimate of the current stellar mass in each Voronoi bin.
-Summing over all of the bins, we estimate the total stellar mass of F0083 to be $\logstellmass=10.25\pm0.07$.
+Summing over all of the bins, we estimate the total stellar mass of F0083 to be $\logstellmass=10.24\pm0.03$.
 Compared against other studies such as \cite{rawle_star_2014}, this appears substantially lower by $\sim0.6$\,dex, although there are a number of contributing factors for this.
 Previous measures of the stellar mass have relied on the integrated flux in IRAC 3.6 and 4.5\,\micron\ bands, using the relation of \cite{eskew_converting_2012} to derive the stellar mass.
-However, in this study, they caution that the mass estimates are significantly affected by even a modest fraction of young stars in the population\footnote{An exact relation between the fraction of young stars and the estimated mass is not given, but the residuals are as high as 0.5\,dex.}, which itself is almost certainly large given the morphology and colour of F0083.
+However, in this study, they caution that the mass estimates are significantly affected by even a modest fraction of young stars in the population,\footnote{An exact relation between the fraction of young stars and the estimated mass is not given, but the residuals are as high as 0.5\,dex.} which itself is almost certainly large given the morphology and colour of F0083.
 Finally, in the same way that our measure is likely an underestimate due to our conservative masking procedure (see Section~\ref{sec:method_contamination_masking}), it is highly likely that other measures overestimate the IR flux due to overlapping sources.
 Indeed, if we look at all bins for which the objects overlap in the original segmentation map, we instead find a mass of $\logstellmass=10.41\pm0.1$.
 As such, we do not consider this a significant discrepancy.
+We consider also the possibility of estimating the total mass from our measured values, without masking.
+We interpolate over the masked regions using a linear spline (and extrapolate the profile in Fig.~\ref{fig:mass_map_radial_profile}b to the centre), to obtain an estimate of $\logstellmass=10.30\pm0.15$.
+This is not a substantial enough difference to change any of our results or conclusions, and so we maintain the use of the direct measurement throughout this paper.